ITV/servicebox/README.md

 ## Containers and integration testing

-Scala's strong type system, when used properly, can help avoiding a range of obvious bugs (e.g. null pointer exceptions), often removing the need for pedantic, low-level unit testing.
+Scala's strong type system, when used properly, can help avoiding a range of otherwise common bugs, often removing the need for pedantic, low-level unit testing.
 However, we still find highly valuable testing the integration of several software components.
-It is in fact at this level that we spot most bugs (e.g. serialisation/deserialisation, missing configuration values, SQL queries working differently across vendors, race conditions, etc.).
+It is in fact at this level that we spot most errors (e.g. serialisation/deserialisation, missing configuration values, SQL queries working differently across different database vendors, race conditions, etc.).

 Recently, we have started using Docker to streamline the way we run this type of tests, both on our development machines and on our continuous integration environment.
-By allowing us to reproduce a realistic production environment with great flexibility and speed, containers are helping us increase our confidence in our testing and continuous delivery process.
+By allowing us to reproduce a realistic production environment with great flexibility and speed, containers help increase confidence in our testing and continuous integration process.

 ### Status